frank038/XWM-X-window-manager/README.md

 # XWM X-window-manager
-A simple stacking (floating) window manager written in python and xlib.
+A simple floating window manager written in python and xlib.

 Free to use or modify - just for fun